LASR-at-Home/Base/documentation/doc/EXAMPLE.md

    You should go through all of your `.msg`, `.srv`, and `.action` files in their respective folders, and add comments to each field.

    ```
-   # the table we to check
+   # the table we are going to check
    uint8 table
    ---
    # whether the table is ready